School Psychology Graduate Programs

 The Specialist and Doctoral Programs in school psychology at UC offer extensive training and fieldwork, preparing highly professional psychologists to make significant contributions in child and family advocacy, and leadership in up-to-date research methods and practices.
 Both Programs are approved by the National Association of School Psychologists (NASP), and the doctoral program is accredited by the American Psychological Association (APA).

 - The Specialist-level (EdS) Program includes 2 years of full-time study followed by a 10-month full-time, supervised internship in a school setting.
 Students complete a master’s degree in the course of this 3-year Program.

 - The Doctoral-level (PhD) Program is based on a comprehensive 5-year program of study, including 3 full years of coursework and integrative field experiences, a 10 month full-time internship consistent with APA doctoral internship requirements, and research and dissertation requirements.
-Download a copy of the 2020 PhD Program Student Admissions, Outcomes, and Other Data (PDF).
+Download a copy of the 2022 PhD Program Student Outcomes, and Other Data (PDF).